 4. Define and align clear company goals and long-term improvement projects

-Operational Excellence requires having clear company goals for the long term.
+An Operational Excellence project requires having clear company goals for the long term.
 So please make sure to have these goals in place and make sure that everyone in the company knows the priorities and importance of these goals.
 So:

 - define and communicate your company vision.
 This vision should state where your company is now and where you want it to be in 3 to 5 years.
 Describe your goals as SMART as possible.